NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Message Types and Their Meanings ###

-Before we go any further, you may want to know that other than regular logs there are different kind of messages in OmniBackup which may appear on screen, system logs or mail reports:
+Before we go any further, you may want to know that other than regular logs there are different kinds of messages in OmniBackup which may appear on screen, system logs or mail reports:

 * <code>DEBUG</code> it's for development purpose only, so you should not see any message of this kind.
-* <code>ERROR</code> some error happened, but the program is able to continue.
+* <code>ERROR</code> some error happened, but hopefully the program is able to continue.
 * <code>FATAL</code> indicates that something went south due to unrecoverable errors and the program terminates immediately.
 * <code>INFO</code> informational notices to inform you about regular events inside the program.
 * <code>SUCCESS</code> indicates an operation has been successful.